The 10 Most Haunted Cemeteries In The UK

 Even in daylight graveyards can be terrifying places, in the dead of night cemeteries get even scarier, so it's no surprise so many have reported ghosts amongst the graves.
 Below are the ten creepiest churchyards and scariest cemeteries, those with the reputation of being the must haunted in the country.

-The first creepy graveyard on our list surrounds St. Dunstan's Church and dates back to 1864, there has been a church on the site from Saxon times.
-Visitors have reported seeing one the church's resident spooks in the churchyard, the spirit of a young girl.
+Another of the church's resident spooks has been seen in the churchyard and is the spirit of a young girl.
 It's thought that she fell to her death down a well that was once in the grounds of the church.
 Her ghost has been been seen walking through the old caretaker's shed.

 Others have reported a dark and oppressive, negative energy at the bottom of the churchyard.